Giri-Aayush/Klip/README.md

-# ClipboardGuard 🛡️
+# Klip 🛡️

 **Real-time clipboard protection for cryptocurrency users on macOS**

-ClipboardGuard is a native macOS security application that protects your cryptocurrency addresses from clipboard hijacking malware.
+Klip is a native macOS security application that protects your cryptocurrency addresses from clipboard hijacking malware.
 Built with SwiftUI and optimized for ultra-fast detection (<10ms), it monitors your clipboard in real-time and prevents malicious software from replacing your crypto addresses.

 ---